sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 Each of these execution is called a **task**, and they are all the same for one variable which whose value changes from 1 to the number of tasks in the array.

 We typically use this variable, named `$SLURM_ARRAY_TASK_ID` to fetch different lines of a file containing information on the different tasks we want to run (in general, different input file names).

+!!! note

+    In bash we use variables to store some information such as a file name or parameter value.

+    it is created with a statement such as:

+    ```myVar=10```

+    where variable `myVar` now store the value 10

+    and the variable content is accessed with:

+    ```${myVar}```

+    You do not really need more to understand what follows, but if you are curious you can consult [this small tutorial](https://ryanstutorials.net/bash-scripting-tutorial/bash-variables.php#setting).

 ---